2016-2017 Port Townsend Chamber Music Series

 The Trio has performed to similarly tremendous acclaim for audiences in Los Angeles, New York, Boston, Philadelphia, Washington, D.C., Virginia, Florida, Alabama, Mexico, and Canada.

 City of Angels Ensemble

-A quintet of top Los Angeles-based musicians featuring Michelle Zukovsky (clarinet) with, left to right: Jennifer Johnson (oboe), Richard Todd (horn), Lucinda Carver (piano), and Rose Corrigan (bassoon)
+A quintet of top Los Angeles-based musicians featuring Michele Zukovsky (clarinet) with, left to right: Jennifer Johnson (oboe), Richard Todd (horn), Lucinda Carver (piano), and Rose Corrigan (bassoon)

 Strauss – Andante in F for Horn and Piano (Op.
 Posth.)

 Poulenc – Trio for Oboe, Bassoon and Piano, Op.
 43